Emiliano Sordi

-Emiliano Sordi (born 15 February 1991) is an Argentine professional mixed martial artist who competes in the light heavyweight division.
-He has also formerly competed for Jungle Fight, Bellator, Dana White's Contender Series (DWCS) and the Professional Fighters League (PFL), where he was the 2019 Light Heavyweight Tournament Champion.
+Emiliano Sordi (born 15 February 1991) is an Argentine professional mixed martial artist who competes in the light heavyweight division of the Professional Fighters League, where he was the 2019 Light Heavyweight Tournament Champion.
+He has also formerly competed for Jungle Fight and Bellator MMA.
+As of August 21, 2026, he is #9 in the PFL light heavyweight rankings.

 Mixed martial arts career

 Early career

 Emiliano Sordi started his MMA career in 2009, in the regional promotion Real Fights Argentina.
 His debut was a loss.
 He then fought for many promotions across South America, racking up a record of 11 wins and 4 losses.

 Bellator MMA

 In 2014, Sordi signed with Bellator MMA.
 He debuted for the promotion with the event Bellator 128, on 10 October, winning against Bubba McDaniel via submission.

 He fought two more times for the promotion, losing both times.
 The first was against A.J.
 Matthews at Bellator 141 on 28 August 2015, where he lost via TKO after his corner stopped the fight between rounds one and two.
 The second loss was against Gregory Babene at Bellator 166 on 2 December 2016, via a guillotine choke in the first round.